What is a Politically Exposed Person (PEP)?

 Our PEP and High-Risk Customer Management Process

-Our approach to PEP and high-risk customer management is designed to align fully with the UAE AML Law, Federal Decree Law No. 10 of 2025, Cabinet Resolution No. 134 of 2025 and supervisory expectations across VARA, SCA, ADGM FSRA, DIFC DFSA and the Central Bank of the UAE.
+Our approach to PEP and high-risk customer management through GRC services is designed to align fully with the UAE AML Law, Federal Decree Law No. 10 of 2025, Cabinet Resolution No. 134 of 2025 and supervisory expectations across VARA, CMA, ADGM FSRA, DIFC DFSA and the Central Bank of the UAE.
 Each stage of our PEP and High-Risk Customer Management process addresses a specific regulatory expectation.

 Step 1: Risk Framework Calibration